awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    1. Choose the operating system and Amazon EC2 instance key pair you want to use\.
 Your choice of operating system should match the sample application you downloaded from GitHub\.
 **Important**
-If you downloaded `aws-codepipeline-s3-aws-codedeploy_linux.zip`, choose Amazon Linux\.
+If you downloaded `aws-codepipeline-s3-aws-codedeploy_linux.zip`, choose **Amazon Linux**\.
-If you downloaded `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`, choose Windows Server\.
+If you downloaded `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`, choose **Windows Server**\.

-   1. From the **Key pair name** drop\-down list, choose the name of the Amazon EC2 instance key pair you will use to connect to the Amazon EC2 instances after they are launched\.
+   1. From the **Key pair name** drop\-down list, choose the name of the Amazon EC2 instance key pair you intend to use to connect to the Amazon EC2 instances after they are launched\.

    1. In **Tag key and value**, leave the **Key** name unchanged\.
 In **Value**, type **CodePipelineDemo**\.